Review of Nik Color Efex Pro V3 filter plugin

 Keith has been having a look at the Color Efex Pro plugin (V3) from Nik Software for this review.

 The filter collection ranges from photo correction filters through to stylised creative effects.
-The current filters (updated just for compatibility with newer software) are part of the Google Nik Collection.

 There are lots of built in filters and effects in Photoshop, but combining them and trying out different options can be a bit daunting if you are not familiar with them all.